 Some confusion remains about the difference between after-tax contributions to a 401k plan and contributions made to a Designated Roth Account within a 401k plan.
-With any luck, we can clear some of this up.
+Our Florida financial advisors experts can clear some of this up.

 The plain vanilla 401k plan permits participant employees to make pre-tax elective deferrals (contributions) into their account.
 Taxes on the income used to fund these contributions, and any subsequent growth, are deferred until the assets are eventually distributed to the participant, or the participant’s beneficiary.

 Although it is not always the case, some plans permit two other types of contributions: after-tax contributions and contributions to a Designated Roth Account.

 Not surprisingly, after-tax contributions are contributions made by participants of a 401k plan on an after-tax basis.
 What might be surprising, is that these contributions are actually made to the same account as traditional pre-tax contributions.
 Earnings on after-tax contributions grow tax-deferred, just like earnings on traditional 401k contributions.

 Not all plans permit this type of contribution.
 In fact, it seems that relatively few plans support after-tax contributions.
 Those that do, provide an amazing vehicle for some extreme retirement saving.